Skip to main content

 Organization

-The collection has been organized into five series: Diaries (Series I); Correspondence (Series II); Writings (Series III); Lectures (Series IV); and Miscellaneous (Series V).
-All series are arranged chronologically, except Series IV, which is composed entirely of undated material.
+The collection has been organized into eight series: Diaries (Series I); Correspondence (Series II); Writings (Series III); Lectures (Series IV); General Museum Files (Series V); Personal Files (Series VI); Photographs (Series VII); and Printed Items, Books and Other Publications (Series VIII).

 Additions to the collection are not anticipated.